-The Leaves section of the HR Library contains additional resources for understanding and managing local, state, and federal leave.
+Search more about Leaves in the HR Library to find additional resources for understanding and managing local, state, and federal leave.
 The following HRX articles are also helpful:

 Stay up to date with all the latest HR news and trends by joining the HRX mailing list!